-Beyond looking at the Falls, there are a couple of great Falls experiences.
-“Journey Behind the Falls” takes you down a 150 ft. elevator into a tunnel to 2 observation decks and portals behind the falls.
+Beyond looking at the Falls, there are a couple of great interactive Falls experiences.
+“Journey Behind the Falls” takes you down a 150 ft. elevator into a tunnel to 2 observation decks and portal behind the falls.
 The rushing water and roar of the falls is something else.
 The other more well known option is the “Maid of the Mist” boat tour.
 The boat takes you passed the base of the American Falls and into the basin of the Horseshoe Falls.
-Away from the Falls, Clifton Hill and area gives you amusement rides, takeout food and neon.
+A short walk from the Falls, Clifton Hill and area gives you amusement rides, takeout food and a lot of neon.
 The glory days of “the honeymoon capital of the world” are long gone but you can still find a motel with a heart shaped Jacuzzi tub.